Decoding Redox Reactions: Identifying Oxidation and Reduction

 To identify a redox reaction, you need a firm grasp of oxidation and reduction.
 These terms are often defined using two perspectives:

 The mnemonic device "OIL RIG" is often used to remember these definitions: Oxidation Is Loss (of electrons), Reduction Is Gain (of electrons).
-This simple tool can greatly assist in classifying reactions That's the part that actually makes a difference..
+This simple tool can greatly assist in classifying reactions But it adds up..

 Determining Oxidation States: A Systematic Approach